 With its own Sea Lion Yacht, the Finch Bay Galapagos Hotels offers its guests the opportunity to check out a number of the surrounding, beautiful islands from the comfort of a fully-equipped, luxurious and modestly-sized vessel.
 Guests are treated to a buffet lunch throughout their travels to the islands, and multiple activities are offered as well.
 And if you’re looking for an even more expansive way of experiencing the islands, there’s always…

 Expand your horizons even further with this incredible option that grants guests the ability to fly from Santa Cruz Island all the way to the largest island of the archipelago that is Isabela.
-Add to the number of check marks that you’ve built up on your Galapagos BIG15 list of iconic species and revel in an even greater amount of majestic views by standing at the rim of one of the world’s largest craters.
+Add to the number of checkmarks that you’ve built up on your Galapagos BIG15 list of iconic species and revel in an even greater amount of majestic views by standing at the rim of one of the world’s largest craters.

 Another great option for experiencing the islands is hopping on a cruise, which instantly grants you access to more visitor sites in the Galapagos National Park, species, islands and the company of an expert guide that will follow you along the whole way.
-It’s worth noting that a sea-based option grants guests the opportunity to visit places that simply can’t be accessed by staying on land (due to how faraway certain visitor sites are).
-All-in-all, the best part about having these two options is the fact that guests can link them together, if they wish.
+It’s worth noting that a sea-based option grant guests the opportunity to visit places that simply can’t be accessed by staying on land (due to how far away certain visitor sites are).
+All-in-all, the best part about having these two options is the fact that guests can link them together if they wish.
 When it comes to looking for how to experience the Galapagos Islands, is it too much to ask for both options?
 With Metropolitan Touring, it never is.